bxparks/AceRoutine/README.md

 Here are some of the compelling features of this library compared to others (in my opinion of course):
 * low memory usage
+    * 8-bit (e.g. AVR) processors:
+        * the first `Coroutine` consumes about 230 bytes of flash
+        * each additional `Coroutine` consumes 170 bytes of flash
-    * each coroutine consumes only 11 bytes of static RAM on 8-bit processors (AVR) and 20 bytes on 32-bit processors (ARM, ESP8266, ESP32)
+        * each `Coroutine` consumes 11 bytes of static RAM
+        * `CoroutineScheduler` consumes only about 40 bytes of flash and 2 bytes of RAM independent of the number of coroutines
+    * 32-bit (e.g. STM32, ESP8266, ESP32) processors
+        * the first `Coroutine` consumes between 120-450 bytes of flash (except on the Teensy 3.2 where the first instance brings in 3200 bytes)
+        * each additional `Coroutine` consumes about 130-160 bytes of flash,
+        * each `Coroutine` consumes 20 bytes of static RAM
-    * the `CoroutineScheduler` consumes only 2 bytes (8-bit) or 4 bytes (32-bit)
-      of static memory no matter how many coroutines are active
+        * `CoroutineScheduler` consumes only about 40-60 bytes of flash and 4 bytes of static RAM independent of the number of coroutines
 * extremely fast context switching
     * ~6.0 microseconds on a 16 MHz ATmega328P
     * ~1.9 microseconds on a 48 MHz SAMD21